coderuse/react-starter-template/README.md

 - Checks for code quality issues
 - Enforces consistent coding standards

+### Pre-commit Hooks
+Automated quality checks run before every commit:
+- **ESLint** - Ensures code quality and consistency
+- **TypeScript Build** - Verifies type safety and compilation
+- **Knip Analysis** - Detects unused dependencies and exports

+The pre-commit hook automatically runs these checks when you commit changes, preventing issues from entering the repository.
+If any check fails, the commit is blocked until the issues are resolved.
+To bypass the hook temporarily, use `git commit --no-verify`.

+### GitHub Pages Deployment
+Automated deployment to GitHub Pages using GitHub Actions:
+- **Continuous Integration** - Runs on every push to main branch
+- **Build Process** - Installs dependencies, runs linting, and builds the project
+- **Automatic Deployment** - Deploys built files to `site` branch for GitHub Pages
+- **Pull Request Checks** - Validates builds on pull requests without deploying

+The workflow automatically builds and deploys your application whenever you push changes to the main branch.
+Configure GitHub Pages to use the `site` branch as the source to serve your application.

 ## 📁 Project Structure

 ```
 react-starter-template/
+├── .github/
+│   └── workflows/        # GitHub Actions workflows
+│       └── deploy.yml    # Build and deploy workflow
 ├── public/                 # Static assets
 ├── src/
 │   ├── components/        # Reusable UI components